LeoMrel/movieapp/README.md

 This is a mockup application based on <a href="https://www.themoviedb.org/" target="_blank" rel="noreferrer">The Movie Database</a>.
+<h3>This project covers</h3>
+- Server & Client Side Rendering
+- Data fetching
+- Search queries
-This project covers Server & Client Side Rendering, data fetching, search queries, Static Site Generation and Incremental Site Generation.
+- Static Site Generation & Incremental Site Generation.

 You can check out the demo <a>here</a>